-When you are renovating a bathroom and getting ready to install a shower, you may hear a number of different terms.
-Some of these may refer to the materials being used to construct your new shower, including marble and cultured marble.
+When you are renovating a bathroom and getting ready to install a shower, you have several material options.
+If you've expressed an interest in marble, your contractor will likely discuss marble and cultured marble with you.
 Understanding the difference between these two popular building materials can help you make the right decision for your home.

 Cultured Marble Overview

-Cultured marble is a man made product that contains poly-acrylic resins and crushed marble dust.
-The finished cultured marble product is a glossy plastic in appearance with subtle, uniform veins and color.
+Cultured marble is a man-made product that contains polyester resins and crushed marble dust.
+The finished cultured marble product gets sealed with a gel coat.
+As a result, cultured marble is glossy in appearance with subtle, uniform veins and color.
 Cultured marble is formed inside heated molds into vanity tops and shower surrounds.

 Care of Marble in a Shower